When you hear “warehouse automation,” what do you think?

 “The golden rule is the more you automate, the more rigid the rules become,” explains Bob.
 “The tribal knowledge within a warehouse means nothing to automation or to process requirements.”
 Automation doesn’t “see” or consider things that are defined systematically.

-When designing an automated process, you need to remember that you’re not designing automation itself.
+When designing an automated process, remember you’re not designing automation itself.
 You’re designing a workflow.
-It’s a lot less about robots and a lot more about specifying inputs, decision trees, and very detailed information on products, processes, procedures, and shipping requirements.
+It’s much less about robots and much more about specifying inputs, decision trees, and detailed information on products, processes, procedures, and shipping requirements.

 Automation isn’t independent.
 But that means that automation is less overwhelming than you may have anticipated.
-It starts with externalizing all the decisions that you and your team know to make — and making them repeatable.
+It starts with externalizing all the decisions you and your team know you need to make and making them repeatable.

 4. Automation isn’t: Only about big-ticket machinery.